ChrisMagliano/soccer_tournament_scraper/README.md

-# 🏆 Soccer Tournament Scraper: Web Scraping Project for diretta.it
+# 🏆 Soccer Tournament Scraper: Web Scraping Project for livescore.it

 ## Table of Contents
 - [Project Overview](#project-overview)